bamit99/BGP_Monitor/README.md

 4.  **AS Info (Optional)**: Select an AS number in the filter list and click "AS Info" to look up details about that AS.
 5.  **Start Monitoring**: Click "Start Monitoring".
 The button changes to "Stop Monitoring".
 6.  **View Updates**: Real-time BGP updates (announcements and withdrawals) matching filters appear in the "BGP Updates" log panel.
-7.  **Monitor Security Alerts**: The "Security Alerts" panel displays detected potential issues (hijacks, leaks, RPKI invalid, etc.).
+7.  **Monitor Security Alerts & Episodes**:
-    - Click column headers ("Timestamp", "Severity", "Type", "Details") to sort alerts.
+    - The "Security Alerts" tab displays individual detected potential issues (hijacks, leaks, RPKI invalid, etc.).
+Click column headers to sort or "Export Alerts" to save.
-    - Click "Export Alerts" to save the currently displayed alerts to a CSV file.
+    - The "Episodes" tab displays aggregated incidents based on related alerts.
+Click "Refresh Episodes" to update the view.
 8.  **Manage Data**:
     - Click "Clear Log" to clear the "BGP Updates" panel.
     - Click "Open Data" to open the `data/` directory (containing CSV backups, AS relationship files) in your file explorer.